-This program is specifically structured for victims of crime (VOC) or people who have experienced trauma and want to have private self defence classes with a female instructor.
+This program is specifically structured for surviving victims of crime (VOC) or people who have experienced trauma and want to have private self defence classes with a female instructor.
 Those applying for VOCAT can have a quote from us within 24hrs.

 As a provider of self defence classes for over 20 years, we have seen a number of people who have had traumatic experiences.
 We are fully aware that people who have survived trauma require a program specifically designed for their needs.